loveencounterflow/coffeenode-mojikura/README.md

 This is very much the kind of data that dictionaries and textbooks give you.
 It's easy to see that all we need to put this information into a database is a little formalization.
-Let's start with the predicate: in "'業' has the strokeorder 丨丨丶丿一丶丿一一一丨丿丶", the predicate is 'has the strokeorder'.
+Let's start with the predicate: in

+* "業" has the strokeorder "丨丨丶丿一丶丿一一一丨丿丶"

+the *predicate* is 'has the strokeorder'.
 Over the years i've come to prefer structured identifiers that provide a way of rough categorization of things, so instead of saying just 'has strokeorder', let's call the predicate 'has/shape/strokeorder'.
 The 'shape' part classifies strokeorder together with a number of other facts we can tell about the look of a glyph, which may be useful for queries.

 Now for the object.
-The way i wrote it above, it is '丨丨丶丿一丶丿一一一丨丿丶'; however, for ease of search, i prefer to encode that as '2243143111234'<sup>3</sup>; this is the 'value' of the object.
+The way i wrote it above, it is "丨丨丶丿一丶丿一一一丨丿丶"; however, for ease of search, i prefer to encode that as "2243143111234"<sup>3</sup>; this is the *value* of the *object*.
 In order to allow for precise searches, we want to make sure this string won't get wrongly identified as something else—a strokeorder written down using some other scheme, or a telephone number or anything else.
 One way to disambiguate pieces of data is to associate them with a 'key', in this case, naturally enough, i suggest to use